35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 This is of a piece with their off_hand dismissal of family housing because there is noNo demand for family housing SCHMAA

-### Our next blog will look at how the Mayor made his decision....
+### Our next blog will look at how the Mayor made his foolish decision....

 \--------------------------------------------------------------------------------------------------------------------